Wulfy-JS/Wulfy-HTTP-Core/README.md

 # Set true, if you want redirect to HTTPS
 SEC_REDIERCT=true
+# HTTP-Code for redirect to HTTPS.
+Default - 308
+SEC_REDIERCT_CODE=308
 # Set domain for redirect, if user not send host in headers
 HOST="localhost"
 ```